 Have a look at and try some recipes that are online.
 You may be pleasantly surprised by how filling and cheap meat free meals can be!

 14. Stick to aisles you need

-Very simply, if you don’t need anything in an aisle, don’t go down that aisle!
+Here’s another very simple way to spend less on food: if you don’t need anything in an aisle, don’t go down that aisle!
 If you go down an aisle ‘just to have a look’, you risk buying some unplanned items.

 It is these times where you can be lured into buying 4 packs of biscuits for half price when you already have 2 unopened packs at home.
 I may or not be speaking from personal experience here…